 A major challenge in learning the afore-mentioned architecture arises when higher order non-linearities are sought.
 The number of required parameters for a $K^{th}$ order filter is,

 This complexity increases exponentially when the order is increased, thus making a higher order ($>3$) Volterra Filter implementation impractical.
 To alleviate this limitation, we use a cascade of $2^{nd}$ order Volterra Filters, wherein, the second order filter is repeatedly applied until the desired order is attained.
-A $K^{th}$ order filter is realized by applying the $2^{nd}$ order filter $\mathcal{Z}$ times, where, $K = 2^{2^{(\mathcal{Z}-1)}} $.
-If the length of the first filter in the cascade is $L_1$, the input video $\bm{X}_{[t-L+1:t]}$ can be viewed as a concatenation of a set of shorter videos,